Service Line Coverage: Protect Your Water & Sewer Lines

 Does homeowners insurance cover sewer line replacement?

-No — standard homeowners insurance does not cover sewer line repair or replacement.
+No, standard homeowners insurance does not cover sewer line repair or replacement.
 Sewer lines are considered a maintenance responsibility of the homeowner, and damage from causes like root intrusion, corrosion, or aging is excluded from base policies.
 You'll need to add a service line endorsement to your homeowners policy to get this protection.
-Without it, you're fully responsible for all excavation and repair costs.
+For a deeper dive, see our guide on whether home insurance covers sewer lines.

 What is the difference between service line coverage and water backup coverage?

-How much does a service line endorsement cost per year?
+How much does a service line endorsement cost per year in 2026?

-Most service line endorsements cost between $20 and $100 per year when added to an existing homeowners insurance policy.
-The exact cost depends on your insurer, location, home age, and the coverage limit you choose.
-Utility company protection programs tend to cost more — sometimes $85–$143 per line annually.
+Most service line endorsements cost between $20 and $50 per year in 2026 when added to an existing homeowners insurance policy, with newer homes sometimes qualifying for rates as low as $9 per year.
+Utility company protection programs tend to cost significantly more, sometimes $85 to $228 per year for combined water and sewer line coverage.
 Given that the average service line claim exceeds $7,000, the endorsement offers exceptional value for most homeowners.

 What types of service lines are covered?

 A service line endorsement typically covers water supply lines, sewer and drain lines, natural gas lines, electrical lines, and often cable, phone, internet, and fiber optic lines as well.
 Coverage applies to lines that are on your property, owned by you or legally your maintenance responsibility, and run from the public utility connection to your home.
-Lines beyond the utility meter or property boundary are generally not eligible.
+Septic systems, water wells, irrigation lines, and liquid fuel tanks are typically excluded.

 Are older homes worth adding service line coverage to?